-DISABILITY - This category prevents denial of employment and/or educational opportunities because of a person's race. repairment that substantially limits or prevents a making, seeing, hearing, taking, sitting, or standing.
+DISABILITY - This category prevents denial of equal employment endor educational opportunities because a person either has, or is perceived to educational opportunities because a person is nece.
+The five federally have a permanent impairment that substantially limits or prevents a major life activity.
+For example, usaking, seeing, hearing, taking, stiting, or stending.